🤔FAQ

 stake.link provides two solutions to this problem:

 Withdraw Capability: The Priority Pool provides a buffer such that users may withdraw their staked LINK from the protocol, enabling it to be replaced by LINK from the Priority Pool.
+Pending Withdrawals also provides a withdrawal request which can be processed within a week.

 Liquid Staking: a receipt token "stLINK" is provided in return for staking LINK, which represents the staked amount. stLINK may be used in DeFi protocols for various features.